task-er/Pokecert/README.md

 </p>

 > This is a collection of Pokemon stickers that are popular these days. <br />
-> finally, a certificate is generated.
+> finally, a certificate can be generated.
 > &nbsp; <br /><br />

 ### 🏠 [Homepage](https://common-dev.tistory.com/entry/Pokecert)